keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ]
 {% endhighlight %}

 The super-set of object properties will be `id`, `name`, `color` and `size`.
-In Generic Extractor configuration this is referred to as [`dataType`](#dataType).
+In the Generic Extractor configuration, this is referred to as [`dataType`](#dataType).
 If the `dataType` configuration is not set, a name is automatically generated.
-This merging of object structure requires that the objects are in principle compatible.
+This merging of the object structure requires that the objects are compatible.

 The responses are merged into type-less tables.
-This means that values `42` and `apples` are perfectly compatible because they will get converted to string.
-Also a scalar value and and array value are compatible, because the scalar is [upgraded to array](#upgrading-to-array).
-Therefore the incompatible combinations are:
+This means that values `42` and `apples` are perfectly compatible because they will get converted to a string.
+Also, the scalar and array values are compatible because the scalar is [upgraded to an array](#upgrading-to-array).
+The following are the incompatible combinations:

-- scalar value and object value
+- Scalar and object values
-- object value and array value
+- Object and array values

-E.g. this would not be allowed:
+For example, this would not be allowed:

 {% highlight json %}
 [